Baseball-Orioles' star third baseman Brooks Robinson dies at 86

 In 1966, Robinson was named the All-Star Game MVP despite being on the losing team.

-Offered a full basketball scholarship from the University of Arkansas, Robinson instead accepted an offer to play professional baseball from the Baltimore Orioles.
+Offered a full basketball scholarship to attend the University of Arkansas, Robinson instead accepted an offer to play professional baseball from the Baltimore Orioles.

 Robinson, whose uniform No. 5 was retired by the Orioles in 1978, shortly after his final season, led all American League third basemen in fielding percentage 11 times and assists eight times.
 His 2,870 games at third base still tops the all-time list.